 Modern offices can be extremely stressful with the everyday hustle and bustle.
 Biophilic designs with their pleasant, mindful environment help in reducing stress, lowering blood pressure, and steadying heart rate.
 The quality of air in an office space can significantly improve just by introducing plants, trees, green live wall, and other greenery.
 Moreover, greenery is known to absorb toxins and pollutants in the air.
 40% of sickness-related absenteeism in offices is due to poor air quality or indoor air pollution.
 A biophilic design can reduce this considerably by providing better quality air.

-Biophilic designs help in managing workplace pressures while also maintaining the physical health and well-being of employees.
+Biophilic design in office helps in managing workplace pressures while also maintaining the physical health and well-being of employees.
 Having plants, trees, water features, and green walls around create a positive environment contributing to improved concentration levels and attentiveness, better creative performance, and increased cognitive functioning, driving up employee productivity.
 This results in higher job satisfaction, enabling offices to retain talent for a longer time.
 Biophilic designs result in a happier, healthier workforce.